bolinocroustibat/briink-e-learning/README.md

 - Create frontend data models, mapped on the DB architecture/tables.

-- Create a Docker Compose file to instanciate not only the app, but also the database and the service to score the submitted homeworks.
+- Ass the database and the service to score the submitted homeworks to the docker compose file.

 - Split pages into React reusable components, for example for the navigation bar/breadcrumb component.